 “What we’ve uncovered, we believe, is an “innate” genome immune system that can tell a virus from one of your genes,” says Theurkauf.
 “We think this is getting at how your genome says, ‘This is something we want; this is a gene.’
 And, ‘That is something we don’t want; that’s a virus.‘”

 Most host genes are interrupted by spacer sequences called introns, which are removed in a process called splicing, to produce functional mRNAs that can make proteins.
-Splicing is a hallmark of normally cellular genes.
+Splicing is a hallmark of normal cellular genes.
 Retroviruses also have introns, which are removed to make a protein that forms the envelope that surrounds the virus particle.
 However, these invaders also have to produce an “unspliced” RNA, which is essential to replication and infection.
 This appears to be critical, as germ cells recognize these virus-specific RNAs and chop them into a distinct class of small RNAs, called “sense” piRNAs, which block the formation of the virus.
 Preliminary studies suggest that this process is conserved from insects to mammals.

 The team is working to expand its findings.
 “First, we’re trying to figure out is how the virus got into the germline in the first place,” says Weng.
 She and Theurkauf will conduct additional experiments to determine the machinery in the cells that recognize the difference in viral RNA, and, finally, they hope to better understand the process of chopping up the unspliced RNA transcripts, so they are no longer functional.